Lateral Flow Testing

 What if my child tests positive?

-If a pupil tests positive on a lateral flow device, they will be informed immediately by [school/college] and will need to take a further ‘PCR test’ to confirm the result.
+If a pupil tests positive on a lateral flow device at school, they will be informed immediately by [school/college] and will need to isolate, along with the people they live with for 10 days.
 This should be on the same day or as soon as possible afterwards.
-[School/college] will be able to provide these PCR test kits to perform at home.

 What happens if the test is negative?